The Arboretum is a suburban neighborhood in northwest Austin, located just minutes from the CBD, where US-183, Mopac and 360 all converge.

 In addition, the ease of ingress and egress to the office properties allows employees to easily get to and from work predictably and easily.
 This will always be a strength for The Arboretum.
 There’s no need to maneuver through a large, master planned community to get to their parking garage.
 Finally, The Arboretum has the views.
 Many projects look out over the Hill Country and offer views that other areas don’t have.

-Q: What amenities in the area appeal to tenants?
+Q: What amenities appeal to tenants in The Arboretum?

 A: Aside from the obvious, the proximity to homes, the numerous shopping and dining options, easy access, etc., one of the biggest things I hear from tenants is how much they enjoy the outdoor area in The Arboretum.
 It’s a great escape from the office and it’s just out their front door.